seethesaenz/hashtree/README.md

 ## Acknowledgements

-This project was based on the project guidelines provided by Professor Srinivasan Avinashilingam for CS/SE 3377 Sys.
+This project was based on the project guidelines provided by Professor Sridhar Alagar for CS/SE 3377 Sys.
 Prog. in Unix and Other Env. at the University of Texas at Dallas.